-Taking order: Rocksalt, Folkestone, Kent
+Taking orders: Rocksalt, Folkestone, Kent

 Lunch with a view doesn’t get better than at harbour-front Rocksalt on the Kent coast.